-This post is sponsored by Invisalign.
+This post, Tween Invisalign Consultation: What To Expect, is sponsored by Invisalign.
 Jack is in the process of using Invisalign to straighten his teeth, and Invisalign is providing treatment in exchange for our honest thoughts and experiences.

 We’ve known for a bit that Jack, our 12 year-old, would need his teeth straightened, but he has always been against having traditional metal braces.
 When Invisalign approached us to be part of the Invisalign Moms program, I knew Jack would be thrilled to participate.
 Our initial Invisalign Consultation was so easy, and Jack left feeling much better about getting his teeth straightened.

 After checking in at the Orthodontist, OrthoPros, for our initial Invisalign Consultation, we were called back for some x-rays and pictures.
 At this time, we weren’t 100% sure that Jack would even qualify to get any type of braces yet, as we had to make sure all of his teeth had come in.

 First, they took some x-rays.
 Jack had to stand still as this machine rotated around his head taking pictures.
 He had to bite down on a mouthpiece to stay still.
 He said it didn’t hurt, and wasn’t scary at all!